tlakomy/tlakomy-site/content/blog/notes-aws-step-functions/index.md

 banner: './banner.png'
 ---

-# Notes from Complete guide to AWS Step Functions

 Notes from https://theburningmonk.thinkific.com/courses/take/complete-guide-to-aws-step-functions

 - Define the steps of your workflow in the JSON-based Amazon States Language
 - With AWS Step Functions, you pay only for the transition from one step of your application workflow to the next, called a state transition.
 Billing is metered by state transition, regardless of how long each state persists (up to one year).

 ## State types:
+- **Task state** - performs a task (e.g. calls a Lambda function identified by its ARN).
+Can specify an optional timeout which defaults to 60s, even if fuction has a longer timeout (it's a good idea to set this timeout to match your function's timeout)
 - **Pass state** - passes its input to its output (without peforming work).
-Useful when constructing and debugging state machines
+Useful when constructing and debugging state machines.
+Example - modifying the `ResultPath`.
+- **Wait state** - delays the state machine from continuing for a specified time.
 - **Choice state** - adds branching logic to a state machine.
-Can implement 16 different comparision operators and can be combined using And, Or and Not
+Can implement 16 different comparision operators and can be combined using And, Or and Not.
+It needs to specify a default state which will be applied when none of the choices match.
-- **Wait state** - delays the state machine from continuing for a specified time
 - **Parallel state** - can be used to create parallel branches of execution in your state machine
-- **Task state**
+- **Succeed** - terminates the state machine successfully.
+- **Fail** - terminates the state machine and mark it as failure

 ## State machine details
 - Name